Anas68755/PolyBuild/README.md

 ## Overview

-PolyBuild Pro eliminates the friction of building distributable Windows executables from source code.
+PolyBuild Pro eliminates the friction of building distributable executables from source code.
 Drop it into any project folder and it will:

 1. **Auto-detect** the programming language, framework, or game engine
 2. **Check & install** missing build toolchains automatically
-3. **Update** project dependencies to their latest compatible versions
+3. **Compile & package** everything into a ready-to-run binary

-4. **Compile & package** everything into a polished, windowed `.exe`
+By default it builds a **native binary for whatever OS you run it on** — Linux produces a Linux binary, macOS produces a macOS binary, Windows produces a `.exe`.
+Pass `--target-os windows` to cross-compile a Windows `.exe` from Linux/macOS, or `--target-os android` to package an Android APK.

-No manual configuration required for most projects.
+No manual configuration is required for most projects — just run it in your project root.

 ---